(See also Overview of Liver Tumors.)

 Granulomas have many causes.
 The most common are

-Granulomas occur less commonly in liver disorders but may be present in primary biliary cirrhosis (see Primary Biliary Cirrhosis).
+Granulomas occur less commonly in liver disorders but may be present in primary biliary cholangitis.

 Granulomas may form when cells of the immune system gather to respond to irritants or to defend the body against foreign substances in the liver.
-Usually, liver function is unaffected.
-However, granulomas may form as part of widespread inflammation, which may be a reaction to a drug or to an infection.
+Usually, liver function is unaffected, although liver-related blood tests may be abnormal.
+Granulomas may form as part of widespread inflammation, which may be a reaction to a drug or to an infection.
 If inflammation is widespread, the liver may malfunction.
-Rarely, the inflammation results in scar tissue and high blood pressure in the veins that bring blood from the intestine to the liver (called portal hypertension—see Portal Hypertension).
+Rarely, the inflammation results in scar tissue and high blood pressure in the veins that bring blood from the intestine to the liver (called portal hypertension).

 Granulomas themselves typically cause no symptoms.
 The liver may enlarge slightly, and mild jaundice (a yellowish discoloration of the skin and the whites of the eyes) may develop.
 Other symptoms, if they develop, result from the disorder causing the granulomas.
 Granulomas caused by sarcoidosis may disappear spontaneously or persist for years without causing any noticeable symptoms.